 The horizontal axis represents the market price of ABC stock, while the vertical axis represents overall gain or loss.

-As the short straddle payoff chart shows, the investor reaches their maximum gain of $900 at a market price of $60.
-At this point, both options expire worthless, and the combined premiums represent the overall gain.
 If the market price rises above or falls below $60, the call or the put goes “in the money” and gains intrinsic value.
-Remember, option writers (sellers) experience losses when their contracts gain intrinsic value.
-Intrinsic value is good for the holder (buyer, long side) and bad for the writer (seller, short side).
+Remember: option writers (sellers) lose when their contracts gain intrinsic value.
+Intrinsic value benefits the holder (buyer, long side) and hurts the writer (seller, short side).

-In our last few examples, let’s explore what happens if investors close out contracts at intrinsic value.
-As we’ve learned previously, closing out contracts involves trading the contracts instead of waiting for assignment or expiration.
+In the last few examples, we’ll look at what happens when the investor closes out the contracts at intrinsic value.
+As we’ve learned previously, closing out contracts means trading the contracts instead of waiting for assignment or expiration.

 An investor goes short 1 ABC Jan 60 call at $4 and short 1 ABC Jan 60 put at $5 when ABC’s market price is $60.
 ABC’s market price falls to $40 and the investor closes the contracts at intrinsic value.
 What is the gain or loss?